-This document sets forth guidelines with minimum criteria for the compliance with Program Integrity Policies and Procedures that each Contractor must have for the administration of the Government Health Plan as set forth in Section 13 of the GHP Contract and the Medicare Platino Contract for Wraparound coverage in its Article 10.
+This document sets forth guidelines with minimum criteria for the compliance with Program Integrity Policies and Procedures that each Contractor must have for the administration of the Government Health Plan as set forth in Article 13 of the Contract.
 This document includes guidelines for the elaboration of the three (3) main sections in the Contractors' Program Integrity Plan (PIP):

 - 1. Fraud Detection and Investigation

-- Fraud Detection and Investigation

-Providers and Fiscal Agents Disclosure of Information on Ownership and Control Control
+- 2. Providers and Fiscal Agents Disclosure of Information on Ownership and Control

 - 3. Program Integrity Program